ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 Note that we use an additional fourth parameter with ``security``: ``gaps=barmerge.gaps_on``, which instructs the function not to use previous values to fill slots where data is absent.
 This means we will get empty areas during extended hours.
-To be able to see this on the chart, we also had to use a special plot style (``style=plot.style_linebr``), the *Line With Breaks* style.
+To be able to see this on the chart, we also need to use a special plot style (``style=plot.style_linebr``), the *Line With Breaks* style.

 You may plot Heikin-Ashi bars from a script so they look exactly like a